MdSazzadIslam/absence-manager-backend/README.md

 The easiest way to get started is to clone the repository:

 Git Clone

 git clone --depth=1 https://github.com/MdSazzadIslam/absence-manager-backend.git

 Install NPM dependencies

 npm install or yarn install

 Then simply start your app

 npm run dev

 [N.B -> Please add mongodb connection string in .env file]

-Don't forget to give this repo a ⭐ if you like and want to appreciate my efforts

-Don't forget to give this repo a ⭐ if you like and want to appreciate my efforts